SPECIAL EDUCATIONAL NEEDS (SEN)

 Local authorities (LA) are required to draw up and publish a local offer (LO) that covers provision in their own areas and provision they use outside their areas for children and young people with SEN and their families.
 The local offer extends to provision in schools.
 Schools are expected to include on their own websites more information about how they deliver the local offer including their arrangements for identifying, assessing and making provision for pupils/students with SEN.

-The Mendip schools have worked together to elaborate on the local offer stating what is available in individual schools.
-We have put together a list of questions that is the same, but the answers for each school will be slightly different dependant on what the school offers.
+The Mendip schools have worked together to elaborate on the local offer, stating what is available in individual schools.
+The cluster of schools have put together a list of identical questions, with the answers individualised for each school.

 SEN Information Report

 The information report and our local offer has information on how we support students at St Dunstan’s.
-Currently the school support students with the following DfE category of SEN need:
+Currently the school support students with the following DfE categories of SEN need:

 Specific Learning Difficulty, Moderate Learning Difficulty, Social, Emotional and Mental Health, Speech, Language and Communication Needs, Hearing Impairment, Visual Impairment, Autistic Spectrum Condition, Physical Disability and Medical Needs.

-We also have a own local offer which is specific to the support we offer here at St Dunstan’s.
+We also have our own local offer which is specific to the support we offer here at St Dunstan’s.
 Click Here

 Please click for SEN Policy